Ryuthns/MQTT-Project/README.md

 ![image](https://user-images.githubusercontent.com/87508144/132022442-01ccf664-9392-455c-b449-cbac216c5072.png)

 ## Pictures (Publishing and Subscribing)
 We did similiar thing, but this time we published 100 pictures instead.
-We observed that any picture with the size above 400kb won't reach the subscribing terminal.
+We observed that the counter stop counting after sometimes, so we calculated the overall size of image transfered.
+We found out that the broker won't allow combined size of around 400kb to be transfered.
 ![image](https://user-images.githubusercontent.com/87508144/133457337-0595e407-e394-4c31-bfaa-6612f3afa088.png)